tomduquennoy/ctf2025/README.md

 146 | What is the result of `math.fsum([0.1]*10)`?

-147 | What is the result of `sum` on the same list?
+147 | What is the result of `sum` on the same list?qsmlifghqoiuhhvois

 148 | What is the result of `math.isclose(math.fsum([0.1]*10), sum([0.1]*10))`?